 Carmen, founder of Bahama Islands Realty, was born in Chile and lived in Miami for several years before taking full residency in the Bahamas nearly 30 years ago.
 For the past 18 years and prior to launching Bahama Islands Realty, Carmen demonstrated extraordinary abilities as a real estate professional throughout the Bahamas.
 Carmen has earned many national and international real estate top producing awards placing her several times in the top 4% of a worldwide sales force of 120,000.
 Superior service, experience and loyal clients continued to fuel her career while receiving even higher honors and becoming a member of an elite group comprising of the top 1% of the sales associates force worldwide.
 She was also awarded the #1 agent in gross commission income for the Caribbean in 2005.

 In 2011 Carmen used her marketing experience to introduce a new way of promoting and selling real estate in the Bahamas.
 Combining her passion for charitable work and love for Real Estate resulted in the hugely successful “The Streets of Wonders” event.
 Thousands of dollars were raised in aid of the Bahamas Humane Society and the Seahorse Institute.

 Fluent in Spanish, Carmen serves as the Bahamas’ Honorary Consul of Chile to The Bahamas and is a member of the Bahamas Consular Corps.
 Carmen is also a member of the Bahamas Real Estate Association and the Bahamas MLS.
 She remains very close to her two grown children Jennifer and John Marc.

 Allison was born and raised in the Bahamas.
-She is currently the senior director of guest activities at the Atlantis Resort.
-Allison was previously the head of St. Andrew’s lower school and brings with her to the board, a wealth of knowledge in education and the ins and outs of managing an educational institution.
+She is currently the Senior Director of Guest Activities at Atlantis Paradise Island Resort.
+Allison was previously the head of St. Andrew’s Lower School and brings with her to the board, a wealth of knowledge in education and the ins and outs of managing an educational institution.